-Dengo: the delicious experience of live ecommerce
+Dengo: The delicious experience of live shopping

 Dengo’s sales of luxury chocolate are thriving during the pandemic, with a live store experience that connects the buyer with the sensory affair of premium desserts.
-This Brazilian luxury chocolate brand chose to upgrade its unique customer experience by combining the VTEX Commerce Platform capabilities with StreamShop’s digital content-producing talent.
+This Brazilian luxury chocolate brand chose to upgrade its unique customer experience by combining the VTEX Commerce Platform capabilities with digital content-producing talent.
 And the jewel of this ambitious project is a live-streaming solution that brings all Dengo’s customs straight to you without breaking the social distancing rule.

 Dengo was born from a social project initiative in 2017, one focused on generating wealth, bringing dignity and fair remuneration to small and medium cacao farmers in Bahia.
 The question became how to transform a social project into a business with social impact.
 Guilherme Leal and Estevan Sartoreli are the brains behind this admirable endeavor that goes beyond commerce and technology.

 “We believe that by making such changes in the way we do our business, we are promoting a better world.
 Dengo is the taste of changing the world.”Estevan Sartoreli, CEO of Dengo